Collateral Damage (2002 film): Plot

 A bomb detonates in the plaza of the Colombian Consulate building in Los Angeles, killing nine people, including a caravan of Colombian officials and American intelligence agents.
-Among the civilians killed are the wife and son of an LAFD firefighter, Captain Gordon "Gordy" Brewer, who was injured in the explosion.
-A tape is sent to the U.S. State Department, in which a masked man calling himself "El Lobo" (The Wolf) claims responsibility, justifying it as retaliation for the oppression of Colombia by the United States.
+Among the civilians killed are the wife and son of an LAFD firefighter, Captain Gordy Brewer, who is injured in the aftermath.

+A video is sent to the U.S. State Department, in which the masked El Lobo ("The Wolf") claims responsibility, justifying it as retaliation for the US oppression of Colombia.
 The FBI believes El Lobo is a Colombian terrorist named Claudio Perrini.

-CIA Special Agent Peter Brandt, the Colombia Station Chief, is harshly reprimanded for the incident by a Senate Oversight Committee, which promptly terminates all CIA operations in Colombia.
+CIA Officer Peter Brandt, the Colombia Station Chief, is harshly reprimanded for the incident by a Senate Oversight Committee, which promptly terminates all CIA operations there.
 Brandt angrily returns to Mompós and meets with his paramilitary allies to plan a major offensive to take down Claudio.

-Frustrated at the political red tape regarding the investigation, Brewer travels to Mompós to personally hunt down Claudio but is quickly arrested for illegal entry.
-The guerrillas stage a prison break to free their comrades and abduct Brewer to demand a large ransom for him.
+Frustrated with the political red tape regarding the investigation, Gordy travels to Mompós to personally hunt down Claudio, but is quickly arrested for illegal entry.
+The guerrillas stage a prison uprising to free their comrades and abduct the firefighter, demanding a large ransom for him.

 Brandt's unit is alerted to Brewer's presence in Colombia but arrive too late.
-Brewer escapes the prison, evades capture, and secures a guerrilla zone pass from Canadian mechanic Sean Armstrong.
-Armstrong introduces him to drug runner Felix Ramirez, the manager of the cocaine distribution facility that finances the guerrillas.
-Masquerading as a "mechanic", Brewer rigs several improvised explosives and destroys the facility.
-Felix is blamed for the destruction of the drug plant and is executed in front of a hiding Brewer's eyes.
-Brewer infiltrates Claudio's headquarters and plants a bomb to kill him, but he is captured when he tries to prevent a woman, Selena, from being caught in the blast radius along with her son, Mauro.
+Gordy breaks out of the prison, evades capture, and secures a guerrilla zone pass from Canadian mechanic Sean Armstrong.
+Armstrong introduces him to drug runner Felix Ramirez, the manager of the cocaine distribution facility financing the guerrillas.

+Masquerading as a mechanic, Gordy rigs several improvised explosives, destroying the facility.
+Felix is blamed for the drug plant's destruction, and so is executed in front of a hiding Gordy's eyes.
+Gordy infiltrates Claudio's headquarters and plants a bomb to kill him but is captured when he tries to prevent a woman, Selena, from being caught in the blast radius along with her son, Mauro.

 At Claudio's home compound, Selena reveals she is Claudio's wife.
 She and Claudio once lost their own child during an American attack, which compelled Claudio to become a terrorist; Selena found and adopted Mauro, whose parents were killed in the attack.
-Regardless, Selena eventually sympathizes with Brewer and admits that Claudio is planning another bombing in Washington, D.C.
+Regardless, Selena eventually sympathizes with Gordy and reveals Claudio is planning another bombing in Washington, D.C.

 Meanwhile, Brandt's unit locates Claudio's compound and launches an attack.
-During the ensuing shootout, Selena helps free Brewer and, along with Brandt, travels back to the State Department in Washington, D.C. to help the search effort for Claudio.
+During the ensuing shootout, Selena helps free Gordy and, along with Brandt, travels back to the State Department in Washington, D.C., to help the search effort for Claudio.
 Selena identifies Union Station as the target, and the FBI investigates.

-On the pretense of using the lavatory, Selena excuses herself from the command room and becomes irritated when Mauro refuses to come with her.
-When Brewer sees Selena make the same gesture as the masked man who claimed to be El Lobo in the tape, he realizes that she was the Wolf all along, and Claudio serves as her figurehead, and that the entire motive behind their cause is personal revenge for the death of their daughter at the hands of the US.
-Furthermore, Brewer surmises the real target is the State Department, and that he was used to help Selena get past the building's security.
-Brewer quickly throws Mauro's bomb-laden toy dinosaur out a window seconds before it explodes.
-Brandt, realizing Brewer's suspicions, is shot and killed trying to stop Selena from fleeing the building.
+Supposedly needing the lavatory, Selena excuses herself from the command room and becomes irritated when Mauro refuses to accompany her.
+After Gordy sees Selena make the same gesture as the masked El Lobo in the video, he realizes that she was the Wolf all along, with Claudio serving as her figurehead, and the entire motive behind their cause is personal revenge for their daughter's death at the hands of the US.

+Furthermore, Gordy surmises the real target is the State Department, and Selena had used him to get past the building's security.
+He quickly throws Mauro's bomb-laden toy dinosaur out a window seconds before it explodes.
+Selena then murders a federal agent, taking her duty piece and identification card.
+Brandt, realizing Gordy's suspicions, is shot and killed by Selena while trying to stop her from fleeing the building.